olliepalmer/hawksworx-clone/README.md

-# hawksworx.com
+# Hold the Space

-Phil Hawksworth's blog.
-Served up at [https://www.hawksworx.com](https://www.hawksworx.com) and hosted on [Netlify](http://www.netlify.com)
+Demo layout for the yet-to-be-build Hold the Space website.
+Adapted from Phil Hawksworth's blog, [https://www.hawksworx.com](https://www.hawksworx.com) and hosted on [Netlify](http://www.netlify.com).

 ## Overview